DS256/Compile-Micropython-BOOT-and-MAIN/README.md

 main_display(ip_addr)   # Need to pass as variable
 ```
-Finally, MAIN_DISPLAY looks like this.
+Finally, MAIN_DISPLAY.PY looks like this.
+It would be cross compiled to MAIN_DISPLAY.MPY for deployment.
 ```
 # main_display.py - Main program that can be compiled to .MPY
 # This is specific to Micropython